How and Where to Meet Women or Men

 As the research indicates, there are a number of successful places and ways to meet people.
 Therefore, how and where to meet women or men may depend on your own relationship goals, needs, and preferences.
 Here are some general guidelines...

-For short-term relationships and sex, you may want to look for someone during your night life - particularly at bars, clubs, and restaurants.
+For short-term relationships and sex, you may want to look for someone during your night life—particularly at bars, clubs, and restaurants.
 Individuals at such venues may be more likely to have similar short-term and sexual goals as well.
 Also, bars and clubs may offer a better chance of getting noticed, flirting, and touching to build sexual attraction.
 Such meetings may still require self-introduction though.
-Therefore, you may have to overcome anxiety, learn to break the ice, and ask for what you want, to begin an interaction too.
+Therefore, you may have to overcome anxiety, learn to break the ice, and ask for what you want to begin an interaction.
 In this case, however, a bold pick-up attempt and being direct with your interest may help increase your chances of finding a like-minded lover.

 For more specific preferences and needs, you may want to look for someone online, or through friends.
-Online dating can be particularly effective when you are geographically or socially isolated - or when partners that fit your preference are in short supply.
-Specifically, sites that focus on your particular sexual, gender, ethnic, or social preference may help a great deal in finding a satisfying match.
+Online dating can be particularly effective when you are geographically or socially isolated—or when partners who fit your preference are in short supply.
 Furthermore, friends who already have similar preferences or needs, particularly those within a specific community or group, may also be a good source of introduction to new partners.
-Also, if you are socially shy, it may be more comfortable to look for dates online, or get introduced through friends too.
+Also, if you are socially shy, it may be more comfortable to look for dates online or get introduced through friends.
 Thus, networking with likeminded people, both online and in real life, may be the key to you finding the specific love you're after.

 Meeting a potential relationship partner does not have to be confusing or challenging, especially when you have a particular goal in mind.
 You will often have the best success when you look in the places and ways that will bring you in touch with likeminded people.
 Specifically, long-term relationships are often found with others who are focused on similar long-term religious, spiritual, or educational activities in their daily lives.
-In contrast, short-term and sexual relationships can best be found with others who have such immediate excitement and pleasure on their mind - usually in the nightlife of bars, clubs, and restaurants.
-Finally, finding some specific relationship preference and need can often be accomplished by networking with others who are compatible in those ways - either online or through social groups.
-In any case, finding others with similar love life preferences and goals will bring you closer to satisfying yours too.
+In contrast, short-term and sexual relationships can best be found with others who have such immediate excitement and pleasure on their mind—usually in the nightlife of bars, clubs, and restaurants.
+Finally, finding some specific relationship preference and need can often be accomplished by networking with others who are compatible in those ways—either online or through social groups.
+In any case, finding others with similar love life preferences and goals will bring you closer to satisfying yours.

 Previous Articles from The Attraction Doctor